Chapter 16.25

 Upon completion and approval of a preliminary plat, the developer shall file a properly completed final plat application that includes a proposed final plat and all required supporting materials and the required application fee at least 28 calendar days before the planning commission meeting at which the application is to be reviewed.

-A. Planning Director’s Responsibilities.
-The planning director shall review the application for completeness and distribute the application materials to the appropriate assigned staff members for review, comment and recommendation.
-If the application materials are complete, all required fees are paid and the final plat conforms to the requirements of the applicable master development plan or master development plan agreement and is in compliance with the approved preliminary plat, the planning director shall submit the proposed final plat to be presented to the planning commission at its next regularly scheduled meeting when materials may be adequately distributed.
+1. Planning Director’s Responsibilities.
+The planning director shall review the application for completeness and distribute the application materials to the development review committee (DRC) members for review, comment and recommendation.
+If the application materials are complete, all required fees are paid and the final plat conforms to the requirements of the applicable master development plan or master development plan agreement and is in compliance with the approved preliminary plat, the DRC shall review the proposed application at its next regularly scheduled meeting when materials may be adequately distributed.

-B. City Engineer’s Responsibilities.
+2. City Engineer’s Responsibilities.
 The city engineer shall review the final plat and construction plans and decide whether or not the submittal complies with the engineering and surveying standards and criteria set forth in this title, the proposed development agreement and all other applicable state statutes and city ordinances.
 The city engineer shall determine if the survey description is correct and that all easements are correctly described and located on the plat.
 If the plat conforms to the required standards, the city engineer shall prepare an estimate of the construction costs for all proposed public improvements.
-The city engineer shall forward this cost estimate to the city attorney and planning department for inclusion in the final development and improvement collateral.
-The city engineer shall also forward their recommendation of approval (or approval with conditions) of the final plat to the planning commission.
+The city engineer shall forward this cost estimate to the city attorney, city recorder, and planning department for inclusion in the final development and improvement collateral.
 If the final plat and/or construction plans do not comply, the city engineer shall return the plat to the applicant or the subdivider’s engineer with comments.
-The applicant or the applicant’s engineer shall return any revised plans to the planning department at least 10 days prior to the planning commission meeting where the final plat application is to be reviewed.

-C. Planning Commission’s Responsibility.
-The planning commission shall review the final plat to determine whether the plat conforms to the requirements of the preliminary plat, with all requested changes or conditions of approval and any requirements of the master development plan agreement.
-If the planning commission determines that the final plat is in conformity with all requirements and the ordinances of the city, it shall recommend approval, approval with conditions, or it may table action on the final plat to obtain revised plans or additional information.
-If the final plat submittal is not in conformance, then the planning commission shall recommend denial of the final plat based upon findings of fact and cause that the reasons for the denial be noted and forwarded with the final plat to the city council.
+3. Development Review Committee (DRC) Responsibility.
+The DRC shall review the final plat to determine whether the plat conforms to the requirements of the preliminary plat, with all requested changes or conditions of approval and any requirements of the master development plan agreement.
+If the DRC determines that the final plat is in conformity with all requirements and the ordinances of the city, the DRC members shall sign off on the approval checklist and the planning director shall prepare a notice of decision to be sent to the applicant and filed with the city recorder.
+The DRC includes the department head or assigned representative from each of the following departments or groups: attorney, building, energy, engineering, fire, parks, planning, public works.

-E. City Attorney’s Responsibilities.
-The city attorney shall review the final plat for compliance with the state statutes and any applicable city ordinances, the master development plan, the conditions of the preliminary plat and the proposed conditions, covenants and restrictions.
-The city attorney shall also prepare a project development agreement and bond agreement that shall accompany the final plat when it is reviewed and acted on by the city council.
+4. City Attorney’s Responsibilities.
+The city attorney shall review the final plat for compliance with the state statutes and any applicable city ordinances, the master development plan, and the conditions of the preliminary plat.

-G. City Recorder’s Responsibilities.
-The city recorder, subsequent to the approval of a final plat by the city council, shall be responsible to collect original documents and all required signatures on such documents which include, but are not limited to, the original Mylar plat, development agreement, improvement collateral, CC&Rs, current title report as defined in this chapter, submittal of required water rights (as certified by the city engineer and city attorney), submittal of any required fees including recording and inspection fees and any other applicable documents.
-When all documents and signatures have been collected, the applicant has executed the improvement collateral including the posting of security required, the payment of all outstanding fees for this development or any other business transaction with the city has been received, and all other outstanding conditions have been met, the city recorder shall record the final plat and any other documents that the city determines should be recorded with the subdivision (such as CC&Rs, improvement collateral, and development agreements, etc.).
+5. City Recorder’s Responsibilities.
+The city recorder, subsequent to the approval of a final plat by the DRC, shall be responsible to collect original documents and all required signatures on such documents which include, but are not limited to, the original Mylar plat, improvement collateral, current title report as defined in this chapter, submittal of required water rights (as certified by the city engineer and city attorney), submittal of any required fees including recording and inspection fees and any other applicable documents.
+When all documents and signatures have been collected, the applicant has executed the improvement collateral including the posting of security required, the payment of all outstanding fees for this development or any other business transaction with the city has been received, and all other outstanding conditions have been met, the city recorder shall record the final plat and any other documents that the city determines should be recorded with the subdivision.
 [Ord.
+O-38-2023 § 2 (Exh.
+A); Ord.
+O-07-2014 (Exh.
+A); Ord.
+O-16-2010 § 2 (Exh.
+A); Ord.
 O-23-2008 § 2 (Exh.
 A § 5.5); Ord.
 O-23-2005 § 3 (Exh.
 1(2) § 5.5)].

 16.25.060 Prior to recordation.